gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 provide the OpenCL support.
 For Intel integrated GPUs, the `Neo driver <https://github.com/intel/compute-runtime/releases>`_ is recommended.
-TODO: add more Intel driver recommendations
+.. seealso:: :issue:`3268` add more Intel driver recommendations

 The minimum OpenCL version required is |REQUIRED_OPENCL_MIN_VERSION|.
 See also the :ref:`known limitations <opencl-known-limitations>`.